 Harvard Business Review's research on lead response times found that businesses contacting a lead within five minutes of enquiry are seven times more likely to qualify them than businesses that wait an hour.
 For legal services specifically, where the prospect is often dealing with stress, urgency or distress, the response window is even tighter.

-A prospect who calls your firm at 7:42pm about a divorce isn't going to leave a calm voicemail and wait until you get back to them tomorrow.
-They'll call the next firm on Google.
-That's a fee you paid for that they're collecting.
+A prospect who calls your firm at 7:42pm about a divorce is not going to leave a calm voicemail and wait until you get back to them tomorrow.
+They will call the next firm on Google.
+That is a fee you paid for that they are collecting.

 In 2026, AI Overviews on Google mean more people get their initial questions answered without clicking through to a website.
 The calls that do come through are higher intent than ever.
 Losing them to voicemail is a bigger problem now than it was two years ago.